-Most of us understand that women still live longer than men do.
-This longer life, however, is increasing the risk of disability according to a new study.
+Most of us understand that women generally live longer than men do.
+This longer life, however, is increasing the risk of disability according to a recent study.

 Even though women live longer, the study shows they will suffer from disabilities much earlier than men.
-The study concluded that women may live longer, but men have more active years before them.
+The study concluded that women might live longer, but men have more active years before them.

-Researchers compared data from studies of people 65 and older and enrolled in Medicarethat was done in 1982, 2004 and 2011.
+Researchers compared data from studies of people 65 and older and enrolled in Medicarein 1982, 2004, and 2011.
 They looked at if a disability kept them carrying out normal activities of daily living and followed the participants in the years following the survey to determine their mortality rate.

 "Despite the fact that women live more years than men, they can expect fewer active years."Vicki A. Freedman, a research professor at the Institute for Social Research at the University of Michigan, and lead author of the study, which was published on last week in the American Journal of Public Health.